samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `access_token` (*Type inferred from the provided value*): The API Key provided by Veriff, such as "323aa031-b4af-4e12-b354-de0da91a2ab0".
+* `access_token` (string; *Type inferred from the provided string value*): The API Key provided by Veriff, such as "323aa031-b4af-4e12-b354-de0da91a2ab0".
 Console display name: "API Key".
 * `baseUrl` (string): The API URL to target, such as “https://stationapi.veriff.com/”.
 Console display name: "Base URL".
 * `password` (string): The Share Secret Key from Veriff to create HMAC signature, such as "20bf4sf0-fbg7-488c-b4f1-d9594lf707bk".
 Console display name: "Shared Secret Key".